oguzhanbekmezci6/k-risk-credit-engine/README.md

 Why I Built K-Risk

-I developed K-Risk as a post-graduation project to practise turning theoretical concepts into working software.
+I developed K-Risk after graduation to gain practical experience and apply the theoretical knowledge I had learned to a real software project.

 During the project, I worked on combining: